X-Ray film recycling X Ray films recycling nationwide

 Retention period of medical records.

-The HIPAA rule does not refer to the period for retaining medical records, it is followed by the (local) department of health state law , each state has a different law for keeping medical records. click here to see your state's law for x-ray film retention period.
+The HIPAA rule, however, does not refer to the period for retaining medical records; it is followed by the (local) department of health state law.
+Each state has a different law for keeping medical records.

-HIPAA rule for medical records and x-ray film disposal.
+HIPAA rule for medical records and x-ray film disposal process.

-HIPAA left the responsibility for the x-ray film disposal process with the physicians, and also gave physicians / facilities the choice of doing an on-site or off-site destruction, however, HIPAA rule does state that the disposal of x ray films and other medical records must be done in a way that preserves the confidentiality of the information.
+HIPAA left the responsibility for the X-ray disposal process with the physicians/facilities and also gave physicians/facilities the choice of doing an on-site or off-site destruction.
+However, the HIPAA rule does state that the disposal of X-ray films and other medical records must be carried out in a way that preserves the confidentiality of the information.

 How can that be accomplished?